IBM/FfDL/etc/examples/c10d-onnx-mpi/README.md

 ```

 ## Step 2 - Creating a Manifest File
 Create the code that will train your model.
-We will use `train_dist_onnx.py` in the folder "pytorch-dist-onnx" as an example
+We will use `train_dist_onnx_mpi.py` in the folder "model-files" as an example

 Create a .yml file with the necessary information. manifest.yml has further instructions on creating an appropriate manifest file.